 If you or someone you know is abusing this category of drugs, the time to seek prescription painkiller addiction treatment is now.
-There are a number of favorable and highly-proven addiction recovery programs available at Restore Drug Treatment LA.
 Taking the initiative to speak with an addiction specialist about starting your recovery is the first and most influential step of attaining a new life of sobriety.
 Pick up the phone and call Restore Drug and Alcohol Treatment Center for help today.

 The function of painkiller drugs is to reroute neurological pathways responsible for signaling sensations of pain to the brain and mimic neurotransmitters such as dopamine and endorphin.
 These drugs can amplify opioid receptor activity immensely.
 Patients taking painkiller medication must be cautious, and be sure to take it exactly as prescribed by their doctor.
 The development of problems with painkiller abuse or addiction does not always stem from illegal drug use.
 Anyone taking painkillers – whether legally by prescription or illicitly – is at risk for drug dependence.

-Because prescriptions painkillers – some more than others – have the potential to cause addiction, most doctors are now hesitant to prescribe these medications.
-Some physicians utterly refuse to incorporate the use of opioid pain relievers in their medical practice at all.
+As of recent, prescription painkillers are notoriously known for causing addiction, and as of result of this dangerous risk, many doctors are now hesitant of prescribing these medications.
+In fact, most physicians utterly refuse to incorporate the use of opioid pain relievers into their medical practice at all.
 However, if the doctor believes a painkiller is the most suitable solution for that individual patient and particular circumstance, they then exercise strict prescribing practices by prudently determining the type of medication, dosage, and duration of use necessary.
 Prescription painkillers should only be used short-term, otherwise the likelihood of a patient becoming dependent on the drug dramatically increases.
 Administering the accurate dose is also key, because taking more than prescribed, or more frequently than advised, can lead to a rapid tolerance build up.
 Abusing a prescription pain reliever in such manners can also result in overdose, coma, and even death.

 Prescription painkiller abuse and addiction are quite common in America today.
 Though many people who abuse illicit drugs display obvious signs of having a substance use disorder, high-functioning addicts can go unnoticed.
 In order to ensure the health and safety of your loved one, you must be mindful of the possible symptoms and behaviors of a person who is struggling with prescription drug abuse.